Logos Ascension · Chapter 5

 With the deeper breath came a pulse of perception.

+The cove snapped into focus.
+Not visually — his eyes were the same, the grey rock and grey water unchanged.
+But the faculty he'd been strangling for three years suddenly had room.
 He could feel the cove.
-Not just see it — feel it.
 The rock beneath his feet was real, solid, old.
 The water was real.
 The wind was real.
-Tohr was real — his presence registering not as an absence (because there was none) but as a solidity, a point in space where what existed and what was presented were the same thing.
+Tohr was real.
 And beyond the cove, up the headland, toward the city — the wrongness.
 Distant but structured.
-The chandler's shop, the anchored constructs, the field that covered the western blocks.
-He could feel it from here, two miles away, like the heat of a fire felt from across a field.
+The chandler's shop, the anchored constructs, the field over the western blocks.
+He could feel it from here, two miles away, like heat from a fire across open ground.

 His vision blurred.
 The headache arrived instantly — the spike behind the eyes, the pressure in the temples.
 His body hadn't just opened the channel.
 It had opened it wider than his tolerance could handle, and the signal flooding through was already causing damage.